Take a Tour

 About the Instructor

 Author of the Measurable Management Program, nominee for the 2011 United Nations Positive Peace Award.
 A vehicle for initiating change and translating strategy into measurable outcomes, Measurable Management is a proven approach to changing attitudes and culture within an organization.
-Robin is originally from the UK but is now a US permanent resident and is the Managing Partner of Measurable Management LLC as well as CEO of McQuillan-Byrne.
+Robin is originally from the UK but is a US Citizen and is the Managing Partner of Measurable Management LLC as well as CEO of McQuillan-Byrne.
 Robin is also the author of two books "Cultural Change Through Measurable Management" and "Quality Sales Through Measurable Management".

 Member, Society for Human Resource Management.